Chicken Pasta Salad with Ramp Vinaigrette

 • Picholine or other green olives – Yes, you can leave these out if you’re not an olive fan, but I think they make the dish.

-How to Make Pasta Salad with Chicken, Green Olives, and Ramp Vinaigrette
+How to Make Chicken Pasta Salad with Ramp Vinaigrette

 1. Sauté half the ramps until tender.

-2. Cook the pasta.
-Then drain and rinse under cold water.
+2. Cook the pasta: Follow the package directions for timing, then drain and rinse under cold water.

 3. Make the vinaigrette: In a food processor, puree the rest of the ramps, vinegar, olive oil, honey, Dijon, salt, and pepper.